Foster Location: Glenwood, IA

 Kids: Yes, dog savvy

 Fenced Yard: Preferred

-If you feel like your family might be the perfect forever home for Tucker please fill out an adoption application for him today!
+If you feel like your family might be the perfect forever home for Bullseye, please submit an adoption application for him today!!

 IF you happen to not be chosen, please don't feel discouraged as, again, we usually get several applications for each dog, and sometimes it can be very difficult to choose just one adopter.
 In those cases, we usually offer to keep the applications for adoption on file for any future dogs that come into our rescue. :-)

 ALL adopters are required to come and pick up their adopted dogs in person from the dog's foster home (we do not ship any of our dogs).
 Please have road/driving transport plans in place to pick up an adopted dog before you apply!
 While we are not against adopters flying a foster dog in cabin on a commercial flight, please keep in mind that many are not good candidates for flying due to size and/or being a brachycephalic/short nosed breed.

 If, an adopter can not keep one of our grads, for any reason at all, at ANY point in time, they *must* be willing and able to return their adopted dog to his/her original foster home, despite distance and any costs that would be required to do so.